name-k/frontend-template/README.md

 # Frontend project template
-This template is created and supported according to my own tasks and needs.
+This template is created and supported according to my tasks and needs.
-You are welcome to use it, but I'm not really into writing full docs right now.
+You are welcome to use it, but I'm not really into writing full docs.
-Though, it should be easy enough to look at gulpfile.js and ./tasks to understand what is going on.
+Though, it should be easy enough to look figure it out after checking gulpfile.js and ./tasks/*.js files.

+*Meanwhile, I did write some description.*

-This project template will work for you if:
+This template works best for you if:
+- you familiar with gulp and webpack
+- you use SCSS/SASS for styles
+- you use Jade for templates
-- you write JS in ES2015 and modularize everything
+- you write JS in ES2015 and modularize your code
+- you like to configure tiny details (not so beautiful, but more flexible)
-- you use eslint for linting in your editor, not in the console (ST3 works best for me)
+- you prefer to lint in your text editor (ST3 works best for me)
-- you like to configure every tiny detail (like myself)

 ## Noticeable features
 - lazy gulp modules load
 - webpack with babel for js
 - tasks for: templates, styles, svg, rasterized images, static assets
-- combined tasks for full dev launch and quick re-launch on existing project
+- combined tasks for full dev launch and quick re-launch on existing project (check with ```gulp --tasks```)
 - webpack works as webpack does, not as gulp stream, also uses its watcher
-- ```NODE_ENV=dev|prod|{whatever}```, default - dev
+- ```NODE_ENV=dev|prod|{whatever}```, by default acts like if 'dev'
-- ```NODE_WATCH=true|false```, default - true
+- ```NODE_WATCH=true|false```, by default acts like if 'true'
-- ```NODE_DEBUG=true|false```, default - false (will write debug details for tasks)
+- ```NODE_DEBUG=true|false```, by default acts like if 'false' (enables gulp-debug)

 ## Steps to start
 - clone the repo
 - ```npm i```
 - setup paths in ./build.config.js
-- setup webpack config in ./tasks/js.js
+- setup webpack config in ./tasks/js.js (not required)
 - ```gulp dev```, should use local gulp or install gulp#4 globally, read more below

 ## Gulp#4